hasselmonians/RatCatcher/README.md

 end
 ```

-Each analysis method has to have a batch function as a class method.
-When you specify the analysis method
+## What is a batch function?

-(in `r.analysis`), `RatCatcher` will find the right batch function.
+Each analysis method has to have a batch function as a static class method or package function.
+When you specify the analysis method (in `r.analysis`), `RatCatcher` will find the right batch function.
 The function has to:

 1. Set up the MATLAB path on the cluster.
 2. Acquire the filenames and cell numbers from the .txt and .csv file generated by `batchify`.